tomba/rwmem/README.md

 ## Register description file

 A register description file is a binary register database.
-See the code (regfiledata.h) and the included python scripts to see the details of the format.
+See [docs/regdb-v3.md](docs/regdb-v3.md) for the low-level binary format details.

-It is easy to generate register description files using the rwmem.gen python module.
-Two additional python scripts can be used to parse IPXACT files (ipxact_parse.py) and csv files from rwmem v1 (csv_parse.py).
+Register description files can be generated using the pyrwmem library.
+See [py/docs/regdb-generation.md](py/docs/regdb-generation.md) for a generation guide.

 ## Bash completion